Chilledheart/yass/README.md

 > Visit the [release page](https://github.com/Chilledheart/yass/releases/tag/1.3.6) for other flavours such as tarball downloads or packages running on aarch64/arm64 hardware.

-1. Please have your server set up (for example, you can give it a visit: [Naiveproxy Server setup][naiveproxy-server], the server side is compatible)

 2. In YASS windows, please feed in Server's Host (domain name), Server Port, Username and Password used in previous step, changing Cipher Method to `http2`,